Ziwa (Aramaic): Mandaeism

 In Mandaeism, uthras (celestial beings) often have the Mandaic term Ziwa / Ziua (ࡆࡉࡅࡀ, meaning 'Radiance'; Neo-Mandaic pronunciation [ˈziː.wɔ]) attached after their names, due to their origins from the World of Light.

-Pairs of uthras also typically have rhyming names.
-The names can be alliterative (e.g., Adathan and Yadathan), or one name may have an infixed consonant or syllable (e.g., Kapan and Kanpan).
+Pairs of uthras also typically have rhyming names (e.g., Adathan and Yadathan).
+Sometimes, one of the names within a pair may have an infixed consonant or syllable (e.g., Kapan and Kanpan).

 Uthras commonly referred to as "Ziwa" include: